 Diners are looking forward to returning to their favorites or trying something new, but it’s undeniable that their own safety will be a significant factor when selecting where to eat out.
 Early feedback from diners indicates that restaurants can help guests feel more comfortable by taking a few key actions to accommodate new expectations for social distancing and limited contact.
-In addition, restaurants should learn and strictly follow all local and state regulations and laws that apply to their reopening and operations, as well as guidance from trusted organizations such as the National Restaurant Association (COVID-19 Reopening Guidance from the NRA) and the Centers for Disease Control and Prevention (information for businesses and workplaces from the CDC).
+In addition, restaurants should learn and strictly follow all local and state regulations and laws that apply to their reopening and operations, as well as guidance from trusted organizations such as the National Restaurant Association (COVID-19 Reopening Guidance from the NRA) and the Centers for Disease Control and Prevention (information for restaurants and bars from the CDC).

 Your new, spacious dining room floor plan